kkdt/chrome-reactjs-extension/README.md

 # template: chrome reactjs extension

+> The <a href="https://levelup.gitconnected.com/how-to-use-react-js-to-create-chrome-extension-in-5-minutes-2ddb11899815">article</a> written by <a href="https://levelup.gitconnected.com/@chen">Hu Chen</a> was the motivation to create this template repository.

 > When added as an Google Chrome Browser Extension, a new tab on the browser will show the the base ReactJS application (see screenshot below).

 ![alt text](doc/template.png "Base reactjs application as a Chrome extension")

 # Overview

-This is a **TEMPLATE** project for creating a Google Chrome Browser extension using ReactJS.
+This is a **TEMPLATE** repository for creating a Google Chrome Browser extension using ReactJS.
 Modifications to the standard `create-react-app` include the following.

 * icons